vickjoeobi/nrw-html-and-css-2021-spring/lesson5/index.md

 Exercises should be done along while explaining the tags, by following the Tasks.
 After completing the Tasks, you should have content similar to `lesson5/Checkpoint5`

 # Glossary & Terminology
+- `Hyperlink` - Hyperlinks are any links that are comprised of text, image, video, etc. A hypertext is a form of hyperlink, which uses text.
+More information on the differences between hyperlink and hypertext can be found [here](https://www.geeksforgeeks.org/hyperlink-vs-hypertext/#:~:text=Difference%20between%20Hyperlink%20and%20Hypertext%3A&text=Hypertext%20contains%20the%20Non%2Dlinear,video%2C%20images%2C%20and%20graphics.).
 - `Ordered lists` - are lists in which the order of the items does matter. ([MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/HTML_text_fundamentals))
-- `Unordered lists` - are used to mark up lists of items for which the order of the items doesn't matter. ([MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/HTML_text_fundamentals))
+- `Unordered lists` - are used to make up lists of items for which the order of the items doesn't matter. ([MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/HTML_text_fundamentals))

 ---